mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCByStatusMask (0x02)
 ''''''''''''''''''''''''''''
-The client can request all DTCs matching a given status mask (*DTCStatusMask*).
+This sub-function can be used by the client to request all DTCs that match a given status mask (*DTCStatusMask*).

 +----------------------------------------------+-------------+-------------+-----------------------------------------+---------+
 | Name                                         | Bit Length  | Value       | Description                             | Present |